Sample Ansible setup

 main.yml in a role sub-directory.
 This sample

---- # file: roles/common/tasks/main.yml - name: be sure ntp is installed yum: name: ntp state: present tags: ntp - name: be sure ntp is configured template: src: ntp.conf.j2 dest: /etc/ntp.conf notify: - restart ntpd tags: ntp - name: be sure ntpd is running and enabled service: name: ntpd state: started enabled: yes tags: ntp
+--- # file: roles/common/tasks/main.yml - name: be sure ntp is installed yum: name: ntp state: present tags: ntp - name: be sure ntp is configured template: src: ntp.conf.j2 dest: /etc/ntp.conf notify: - restart ntpd tags: ntp - name: be sure ntpd is running and enabled ansible.builtin.service: name: ntpd state: started enabled: true tags: ntp

 Here is an example handlers file.
-As a review, handlers are only fired when certain tasks report changes, and are run at the end of each play:
+Handlers are only triggered when certain tasks report changes.
+Handlers run at the end of each play:

---- # file: roles/common/handlers/main.yml - name: restart ntpd service: name: ntpd state: restarted
+--- # file: roles/common/handlers/main.yml - name: restart ntpd ansible.builtin.service: name: ntpd state: restarted

 See Roles for more information.